Kheiden/discord-mic-bot/README.md

 ## Acknowledgment

-This program is inspired by (but not a fork from) [discord-audio-pipe](https://github.com/QiCuiHub/discord-audio-pipe).
+This program is forked from [discord-mic-bot](https://github.com/m13253/discord-mic-bot) inspired by (but not a fork from) [discord-audio-pipe](https://github.com/QiCuiHub/discord-audio-pipe).
 Thank you QiCuiHub!